Farewill Funerals: direct cremations terms and conditions

 If we are held liable to you for any loss or damage arising from a breach of these terms and conditions and/or negligence, such liability shall in all cases be limited in aggregate to the payment of an amount not exceeding the amount you paid for the service, including costs and expenses.

-The Consumer Contracts (Information, Cancellation & Additional Charges) Regulations 2013 gives you the right to change your mind or cancel your order within a cooling-off period of 14 days, but you waive this cooling-off period when you return the paperwork we send you and we’ve started work on the funeral, or in the case of an urgent collection you have told us to start work on the funeral.
+The Consumer Contracts (Information, Cancellation & Additional Charges) Regulations 2013 gives you the right to change your mind or cancel your order within a cooling-off period of 14 days.
+This cooling off period will be waived (will not apply) if you have returned our paperwork and we’ve started work on the funeral, or in the case of an urgent collection, you have told us to start work on the funeral.

 You will get a full refund if you cancel before a contract is formed between you and us, which is when you complete and return relevant paperwork to us, or in the case or urgent collection, when you tell us to start work on the funeral.

 Depending on the cancellation reason, you might be asked to make arrangements with another provider, and/or pay a reasonable amount for us to transfer the funeral arrangements to them.
-We’re not liable for anything they do, unless we acted negligently or missed something in appointing them for you.
+We’re not liable for anything they do, unless we have acted negligently.

 We reserve the right to withdraw or amend the service for a material reason (something significant that impacts the service).
-Where we can, we’ll aim to let you know the reasons why in advance.
+Where we can, we aim to let you know why we are cancelling in advance.

 We may cancel or suspend our service if we believe you’ve: